Quebec City–Windsor Corridor (Via Rail): Inter-city rail

 Inter-city service along the Corridor is provided by several different routes connecting the different cities served by the service.
 There is no single route that travels the entire length of the Corridor from Windsor to Quebec City.
 Via runs a mix of local-service and express trains in the Corridor.
 The Corridor service area has the heaviest passenger train frequency in Canada, with 36 Via trains traversing the route daily.
-About 67% of Via's revenue comes from Corridor routes.
+About 81% of Via's revenue comes from Corridor routes.

-Via trains that start and end within the geographic region of the Quebec City–Windsor Corridor are branded as a part of the Corridor service.
+Via trains that start and end within the geographic region of the Quebec City–Windsor corridor are branded as a part of the Corridor service.
 Other inter-city trains from outside the Corridor may have their terminus at stations in the Corridor, such as the Canadian and the Ocean, but are marketed by their respective train names and are not considered to be Corridor services.

 The Maple Leaf, a through service from Toronto to New York City, operated jointly with Amtrak, is crewed by Via as trains 97 and 98 on Via schedules, between Toronto and Niagara Falls, and can be considered part of Corridor services as well.
 It is the only scheduled rail service from the Corridor line from Burlington to Niagara Falls.

+Routes

+Corridor services comprise six routes.
+All routes except for Ottawa–Quebec City terminate at Toronto Union Station.